 - Settlers Tavern – Tawonga South

 You can also choose to donate your refund to a local charity or community group that is registered as a donation partner with the CDS.
-More information about this can be found at www.cdsvic.org.au/fundraising
+More information about the program can be found here.

 Single-use plastics make up a significant quantity of the litter seen in our environment, and are difficult and costly to clean up.
 They generate a large amount of waste that is difficult to recycle.